 Rescue mirrors are an excellent way to grab the attention of rescuers.
 However, if you just have a single mirror, you will be severely limited.

 As the sun always travels south, it is impossible to use a single mirror to signal a rescue crew flying in from the north.

 If you have two mirrors, you can use the reflection from one mirror as a light source and reflect it from the second mirror.
 This enables you to signal north even if there is no sun present there to reflect light.

 44: Learn How to Snare Small Game

 Snaring can be an excellent way to trap small animals while you are away building your shelter.
 However, it is important to know where to set up the traps.
 You can set the traps in places where you can see the animals running around.
 You can also hear small rodents and squirrels.
 It is even better if you are near a water body.

 How to Set up a Snare?

 Setting up a snare is simple.
 Just make a loop out of a thin metal wire by folding the wire back onto itself.
 It is like tying an overhand knot.
 Once the animal is trapped, the weight of the animal will be enough to synch the knot.

 While laying the traps, make sure that the positioning is right, you remember where you set them up, and the loop is just about the size of the animal's head.
 Too big a loop will be useless.

 45: Learn to Make Rope from Willow Tree Branches

 The rope is a critical resource in the wild.
 It is essential to tie things, to make shelter and even in hunting.
 You can make a robust and sturdy rope from the skins of willow branches.
 Here is how you can make willow ropes.

-- Skin the willow tree branches with a knife.
+- Skin the willow tree branches with a knife or suitable camping axe.
 You are looking for that soft layer of the branch that is deeper than the bark of the wood.
 Strip them in the form of long ribbons.